industrialbinaries/lola/README.md

 let lola = Lola(configuration: configuration)
 ```

-Hint: For get your authorization token you can use `P8Parser`
+Hint: To get your authorization token you can use `P8Parser`

 ```
 let parser = try P8Parser(